Glastonbury secret sets 2022: Rumours and how find out who will play

 Who are the most rumoured acts for 2022?

-Bastille are the most recently rumoured act to play Glastonbury after a new photo has emerged on a Twitter.
+Bastille, who did play on Thursday 23 June, had been one of the most rumoured acts to perform after a photo emerged on a Twitter.

 It is also suspected that George Ezra will be playing the John Peel stage on Sunday (26 June), after a photo emerged on Instagram of a sign marked “Gold Rush Kid, John Peel Stage - 2pm”.